rundeck/docs/docs/administration/install/system-requirements.md

 Rundeck is a Java-Servlet based server and therefore requires the Java runtime.

-As of version 3.3.0 Rundeck supports either Java 8 or Java 11.
+As of version 5.0 Rundeck requires Java 11.
+(Java 17 support is still being certfied.)
 Java must be installed prior to running the install process.
 [Open JDK](http://openjdk.java.net/) and [Sun/Oracle](https://java.com/) JVMs are supported.

 Ensure the JAVA_HOME environment variable defined in your environment before running the launcher.
 The RPM will use the java found on your path.
 See [Setting JAVA_HOME](/administration/maintenance/startup.md#setting-java_home) if you want to run a different version of java.

 Verify your Java version to check it meets the requirement: